 Consider trapping

-Rat trapping is the most efficient way to prevente rats.
+Rat trapping is the most efficient way to prevent rats.
 If you want to manage rats, but you don’t want to use poison, trap them.
 To make sure other animals don’t get into the traps, put them in a box or under a milk crate.

 When setting your own traps, be sure to use plenty of them.
 Place them in high-traffic areas.
 The best bait is peanut butter because it’s cheap and attractive to rats.